Depression - older adults

 Blood and urine tests may be done to look for a physical illness.

-You may be referred to a mental health specialist to help with diagnosis and treatment.
+A mental health specialist may be needed to help with diagnosis and treatment.

 The first steps of treatment are to:

 If these steps do not help, medicines to treat depression and talk therapy often help.

 Doctors often prescribe lower doses of antidepressants to older people, and increase the dose more slowly than in younger adults.

 To better manage depression at home:

 Depression often responds to treatment.
 The outcome is usually better for people who have access to social services, family, and friends who can help them stay active and engaged.

 The most worrisome complication of depression is suicide.
 Men make up most suicides among older adults.
 Divorced or widowed men are at the highest risk.